Piriaco/rebuildwebex/README.md

 All the binaries have been compiled for x64 architecture.

-- The Linux binary contains all the libraries and the Mono runtime necessary to execute it.
-You should not need to install anything, just execute it from CLI `./rebuild`.
+- The Linux binary contains the Mono runtime necessary to execute it.
+Just run it from CLI with `./rebuild`.
-If there is a `System.DllNotFoundException: libgdiplus.so.0` error, delete the *libgdiplus.so.0* file from this folder `rm libgdiplus.so.0` and install it from your distribution package management system.
+In order to run it properly, you need to install the *libgdiplus* library from your distribution package management system.
 For example, in *Debian* based distros, it would be `sudo apt install libgdiplus`.

 ~~- The MacOS binary has been compiled against a OSX 10.7 x64 target, and it contains all the libraries and the Mono runtime necessary to execute it.
 You do not need to install anything, just execute it from CLI.~~